Skip to main content

 Area Agencies on Aging in Tennessee

-Checked through April 30, 2026.
-Tennessee aging programs, phone numbers, county service areas, and funding can change.
-Always confirm details with the official office before you apply or share personal papers.
+Checked through May 29, 2026.
+Tennessee aging programs, senior center schedules, county service areas, phone numbers, and funding can change.
+Always confirm details with the official office before you apply, travel to a center, or share personal papers.

 Bottom line: Tennessee uses a statewide network of Area Agencies on Aging and Disability.
-Many people still say “Area Agency on Aging” or “AAA,” but the state name includes disability.
-These offices can help older adults, adults with disabilities, caregivers, and families find meals, rides, in-home help, Medicare counseling, caregiver support, and long-term care help.
+Many people still say “Area Agency on Aging” or “AAA.”
+These offices can help older adults, adults with disabilities, caregivers, and families find meals, rides, in-home help, Medicare counseling, caregiver support, senior centers, and long-term care help.

 Urgent help in Tennessee

 If someone is in danger right now, call 911.
-Do not wait for an aging office to open.
+Do not wait for an aging office or senior center to open.

-If you need to report abuse, neglect, or financial exploitation of an adult who cannot protect themselves because of a physical or mental limit, contact Adult Protective Services through Tennessee Human Services.
+If you need to report abuse, neglect, or financial exploitation of an adult who cannot protect themselves because of a physical or mental limit, contact Tennessee Human Services through Adult Protective Services.
+You can make a report even if the adult lives at home, with relatives, in a group home, or in a care facility.

 Best first step

-For most Tennessee seniors, the best first step is simple: call 1-866-836-6678 and ask for the Area Agency on Aging and Disability that serves your county.
+For most Tennessee seniors, the best first step is simple: call 1-866-836-6678 and ask which Area Agency on Aging and Disability serves your county.
 Have your county, ZIP code, age, living situation, and main need ready.

 The Tennessee Department of Disability and Aging became a cabinet-level state agency on July 1, 2024.
-It now works with the state aging network and the nine AAAD regions.
-This matters because older pages may still point only to the older commission name.
-The current state site uses the Department of Disability and Aging name for many aging services.
+Older pages may still use the older commission name, but the current state site uses Department of Disability and Aging for many aging services.

 Need Best first call What to ask Reality check